-Talk to your doctor or pharmacist before taking Ivabradine
+Talk to your doctor or pharmacist before taking Ivabradine Zentiva

-- if you suffer from heart rhythm disorders (such as irregular heartbeat, palpitation, increase in chest pain) or sustained atrial fibrillation (a type of irregular heartbeat), or an abnormality of electrocardiogram (ECG) called 'long QT syndrome', - if you have symptoms such as tiredness, dizziness or shortness of breath (this could mean that your heart is slowing down too much), - if you suffer from symptoms of atrial fibrillation (pulse rate at rest unusually high (over 110 beats per minute) or irregular, without any apparent reason, making it difficult to measure), - if you have had a recent stroke (cerebral attack), - if you suffer from mild to moderate low blood pressure, - if you suffer from uncontrolled blood pressure, especially after a change in your antihypertensive treatment, - if you suffer from severe heart failure or heart failure with abnormality of ECG called 'bundle branch block', - if you suffer from chronic eye retinal disease, - if you suffer from moderate liver problems, - if you suffer from severe renal problems.
+- suffer from heart rhythm disorders (such as irregular heartbeat, palpitation, increase in chest pain) or sustained atrial fibrillation (a type of irregular heartbeat), or an abnormality of electrocardiogram (ECG) called "long QT syndrome". - have symptoms such as tiredness, dizziness or shortness of breath (this could mean that your heart is slowing down too much). - suffer from symptoms of atrial fibrillation (pulse rate at rest unusually high (over 110 beats per minute) or irregular, without any apparent reason, making it difficult to measure). - have had a recent stroke (cerebral attack). - suffer from mild to moderate low blood pressure. - suffer from uncontrolled blood pressure, especially after a change in your antihypertensive treatment. - suffer from severe heart failure or heart failure with abnormality of ECG called "bundle branch block". - suffer from chronic eye retinal disease. - suffer from moderate liver problems. - suffer from severe renal problems.

-If any of the above applies to you, talk straight away to your doctor before or while taking Ivabradine.
+If any of the above applies to you, talk straight away to your doctor before or while taking Ivabradine Zentiva.

-Children
+Children and adolescents

-Do not give this medicine to children and adolescents younger than 18 years.
+18 years.
 Available data are insufficient in this age group.

-Other medicines and Ivabradine
+Other medicines and Ivabradine Zentiva